Skip to main content

 Sustainable urban mobility planning and monitoring are key for the trans-European transport network

-In December 2021, the Commission presented a proposal for a revised TEN-T Regulation, including a strengthened role for cities, as vital enablers of sustainable, efficient and multimodal transport.
-In order to ensure the effective flow and interaction of the entire TEN-T network, the Commission proposal designates more than 400 cities as urban nodes and sets out specific requirements for them.
-The proposal states that urban nodes should adopt a Sustainable urban mobility plan and collect and regularly submit to the Commission data on key sustainable urban mobility indicators.
-Annex 5 of the proposal specifies the requirements for urban nodes as regards the development of sustainable urban mobility plans and sets out provisions on how to bring together urban mobility and TEN-T policies within urban nodes to ensure the effective functioning of the TEN-T as a whole.
-The list of urban nodes is available in Annex 2 of the proposal.
+In July 2024, the revised TEN-T Regulation entered into force.
+It strengthens the role of cities, as vital enablers of sustainable, efficient and multimodal transport.
+In order to ensure the effective flow and interaction of the entire TEN-T network, the Regulation designates 431 cities as urban nodes and sets out specific requirements for them.
+Those include that urban nodes should adopt a Sustainable urban mobility plan and collect and regularly submit to the Commission data on urban mobility indicators.
+Annex 5 of the Regulation specifies the requirements for urban nodes as regards the development of sustainable urban mobility plans and sets out provisions on how to bring together urban mobility and TEN-T policies within urban nodes to ensure the effective functioning of the TEN-T as a whole.
+The list of urban nodes is available in Annex 2 of the Regulation.

 What is a Sustainable urban mobility plan?